Fictional City, Real Dangers: Krisopolis in the Media

 FAZ and Darmstädter Echo report on the release of the first emergenCITY serious game

-On December 12, 2025, the first emergenCITY serious game, Krisopolis, was officially presented at the Kurzweil Gallery, and its release was celebrated.
+On December 12, 2025, the first emergenCITY serious game, Krisopolis, was officially presented at the Kurzweil Gallery in Darmstadt.
+Both the Darmstädter Echo and the FAZ reported on Krisopolis and the event.

-In its reporting, the Darmstädter Echo focused on the game’s development history and prospects.
+In its article on December 23, 2025, the Darmstädter Echo focused on the game’s development history and prospects.
 It offers an opportunity to impart knowledge about preparing for crisis situations and how to remain capable of acting in an emergency.
 The advantage of the game over brochures or websites on the subject of disaster control is its greater reach.
-“Every second German plays,” Echo quotes Joachim Schulze, a research assistant at emergenCITY who was involved in the development.